eddydg/learn-rebase-onto/README.md

 # Practice your `git rebase`

-## Introduction

 Learn to rebase with git using this mock project.

-Initial state of the branches:
+There are 3 exercise of increasing difficulty.
+For each exercise, you must start from this initial state of the branches:

 ```
 branch-1 ---A---B---C
             \